The most and least productive apps of 2024—how do you compare?

 With 2.5 billion users worldwide, YouTube leads the time-waster app parade.
 No surprise there since YouTube is the second most visited website in the world, with 42.9% of the online global population being YouTube’s monthly active users.

 That said, don’t rush to reproach employees who use YouTube during work hours.
-Besides entertainment, YouTube offers a plethora of educational videos and content that can serve as a great introduction to complex subjects.
+Besides entertainment, YouTube offers a plethora of educational videos, and content that can serve as a great introduction into complex subjects.

 Even more, YouTube can be used as a marketing platform for businesses.
 After all, 62% of businesses are already using YouTube as a channel to post video content, so maybe you should, too?